aptible/minitron/README.md

 #Minitron
 _________

-_Minitron.rb_ is a zendesk-to-segment webhook-based integration.
+_Minitron.rb_ is a Zendesk => Segment.io webhook-based integration.

-Each time a ticket status changes to `Closed`, a zendesk trigger hits the sinatra app endpoint with an ID and a status.
-The app then uses that ID to query the zendesk api for ticket and ticket_metric data which is forwarded on to segment.
+Tickets updated to a `Closed` status will trigger a post to the sinatra server which contains ID, Status, and Group.
+Minitron uses the ticket ID to query the Zendesk api for ticket and ticket_metric data which is forwarded on to Segment.

+### Deploying to Aptible

 ###Local testing

-1. Set up a local enpdoint using localtunnel
+1. Set up a local enpdoint using Localtunnel

     a) Install [localtunnel](http://localtunnel.me/)